sourcegraph/about/blogposts/2021/dev-tool-time-primeagen.md

     <figcaption style="text-align: center; font-style: italic;">Watch ThePrimeagen demonstrate his setup for navigating windows consistently</figcaption>
 </figure>

 By consistently organizing keybindings for actions, and building muscle memory, ThePrimeagen cuts down on the small pauses needed to figure out how to perform the next intended action.
-This approach carries through to his main text editor, [Neovim](https://neovim.io/), for which he, and co-contributors, built [Harpoon](https://github.com/ThePrimeagen/harpoon), a plugin for file and terminal navigation.
+This approach carries through to his main text editor, [Neovim](https://neovim.io/), for which he, and his co-contributors, built [Harpoon](https://github.com/ThePrimeagen/harpoon), a plugin for file and terminal navigation.

 Configuration is personal, though, and while ThePrimeagen's [dotfiles](https://github.com/ThePrimeagen/.dotfiles) are a source of inspiration for many, his own keybindings and preferences are optimized for him.
 Others might need to take different approaches, or fine-tune the same combination of core apps (i3, tmux, and Neovim) differently.
 Following ThePrimeagen's approach is about finding problematically complex aspects of your current setup, even if that complexity comes from seemingly ergonomic approaches like mnemonics, and simplifying in a way that works with your own mental model and habits.